Bolivian gas conflict: The protests

 More than 10,000 Aymara peasant farmers from the twenty highland provinces came down from El Altos Ceja neighborhood into La Paz to protest.

-On May 31, 2005 residents of El Alto and the Aymara peasant farmers returned to La Paz.
+On May 31, 2005, residents of El Alto and the Aymara peasant farmers returned to La Paz.
 More than 50,000 people covered an area of nearly 100 square kilometers.
 The next day, the first regiment of the National Police decided, by consensus, not to repress the protests and were internally reprimanded by the government.

 On June 2, as the protests raged on, President Mesa announced two measures, designed to placate the indigenous protesters on the one hand and the Santa Cruz autonomy movement on the other: elections for a new constitutional assembly and a referendum on regional autonomy, both set for October 16.
 However, both sides rejected Mesa's call: the Pro-Santa Cruz Civic Committee declared its own referendum on autonomy for August 12, while in El Alto protesters began to cut off gasoline to La Paz.

 Approximately half a million people mobilized in the streets of La Paz, on June 6, and President Mesa subsequently offered his resignation.
 Riot police used tear gas as miners amongst the demonstrators traditionally set off dynamite in clashes near the presidential palace, while a strike brought traffic to a standstill.
 However, Congress failed to meet for several days owing to the "insecurity" of meeting as protests raged nearby.
 Many members of Congress found themselves unable to physically attend the sessions.
-Senate President Hormando Vaca Díez decided to move the sessions to Bolivia's alternate capital, Sucre, in an attempt to avoid the protesters.
+Senate President Hormando Vaca Díez decided to move the sessions to Bolivia's capital, Sucre, in an attempt to avoid the protesters.
 Radical farmers occupied oil wells owned by transnational companies, and blockaded border crossings.
 Mesa ordered the military to airlift food to La Paz, which remained totally blockaded.

-Vaca Diez and House of Delegates president, Mario Cossío, were the two next in the line of succession to become President.
-However, they were strongly disliked by the protesters, and each declared they would not accept succession to the Presidency, finally promoting Eduardo Rodríguez, Supreme Court Chief Justice, to the Presidency.
+Vaca Diez and House of Delegates president, Mario Cossío, were the two next in the line of succession to become president.
+However, they were strongly disliked by the protesters, and each declared they would not accept succession to the presidency, finally promoting Eduardo Rodríguez, Supreme Court Chief Justice, to the presidency.
 Considered apolitical and hence trustworthy by most, his administration was a temporary one until elections could be held.
 Protesters quickly disbanded in many areas, and like many times in Bolivia's past, major political upheavals were taken as a normal part of the political process.

 Caretaker President Rodríguez proceeded to implement the Hydrocarbons Law.
 The new tax IDH has been levied from the companies that are paying 'under reserve'.
 A number of upstream gas companies have invoked Bilateral Investment Protection Treaties and entered the conciliation phase with the state of Bolivia.
 The treaties are a step towards a court hearing before the International Centre for Settlement of Investment Disputes (ICSID), dependent of the World Bank, which could force Bolivia to pay indemnities to the companies.